Finding the Universe

 Then there are a number of other options you will usually be presented with.
 These will be things like gravel damage, sand/ash damage, theft protection and so on.

-Gravel damage will cover damage done to the car as a result of driving on the gravel roads in Iceland, as usually covers things like chips to the paintwork or windscreen chips.
+Gravel damage will cover damage done to the car as a result of driving on the gravel roads in Iceland, and usually covers things like chips to the paintwork or windscreen chips.
 We’d definitely recommend this one.

 Sand/ash damage is an insurance that covers you from damage done to the car as a result of high wind blowing sand or ash onto the vehicle – this is particularly common in the south of Iceland.
 It can also cover you in the case of a volcanic eruption.
 Whilst this is an uncommon occurrence, if it does happen the fine abrasive ash will quickly destroy a cars paintwork.